pilotmoon/PopClip-Extensions/README.md

 ### Extension properties

-Thg following fields are used at the top level of the configuration to define properties of the extension itself.
+The following fields are used at the top level of the configuration to define properties of the extension itself.
 All fields are optional.

 |Key|Type|Description|
 |---|----|-----------|